Chase Joynt: No Ordinary Man

-Co-directed with Aisling Chin-Yee, No Ordinary Man (film) was Joynt's first feature film.
-For decades, the life of American Jazz musician Billy Tipton was framed as the story of an ambitious woman passing as a man in pursuit of a music career.
-In No Ordinary Man, Tipton’s story is re-imagined and performed by trans artists as they collectively paint a portrait of an unlikely hero.
-Together, the filmmakers join Tipton’s son Billy Jr. to reckon with a complicated and contested legacy.
+Co-directed with Aisling Chin-Yee, No Ordinary Man was Joynt's first feature film.

 No Ordinary Man was presented at Cannes Docs 2020 as part of the Canadian Showcase of Docs-in-Progress and premiered at the Toronto International Film Festival in 2020.
 IndieWire called the film "an elegant riff on a classic progression that arrives at something transcendent."

 Framing Agnes

 Expanding on his 2019 short film of the same name, Framing Agnes was Joynt's second feature film.
 After discovering case files from a 1950s gender clinic, a cast of trans actors turn a talk show inside out to confront the legacy of a young trans woman forced to choose between honesty and access.
-Agnes, the pioneering, pseudonymized, transgender woman who participated in Harold Garfinkel’s gender health research at UCLA in the 1960s, has long stood as a figurehead of trans history.
-In this rigorous cinematic exercise that blends fiction and nonfiction, director Chase Joynt explores where and how her platform has become a pigeonhole.
-Framing Agnes endeavors to widen the frame through which trans history is viewed — one that has remained too narrow to capture the multiplicity of experiences eclipsed by Agnes’.
-Through a collaborative practice of reimagination, an impressive lineup of trans stars (Zackary Drucker, Angelica Ross, Jen Richards, Max Wolf Valerio, Silas Howard, and Stephen Ira) take on vividly rendered, impeccably vintage reenactments, bringing to life groundbreaking artifacts of trans healthcare.
+Agnes, the pseudonymized transgender woman who participated in Harold Garfinkel's gender health research at UCLA in the 1960s, has stood as a figure in trans history.

-Sundance Film Festival said of the film: "Joynt’s signature form-rupturing style radically reenvisions the imposition of the frame on the cultural memory of transness through his brilliantly crafted, communally-driven excavation.
+Sundance Film Festival said of the film: "Joynt's signature form-rupturing style radically reenvisions the imposition of the frame on the cultural memory of transness through his brilliantly crafted, communally-driven excavation.
 This reclamation tears away with remarkable precision the myth of isolation as the mode of existence of transgender history-makers, breathing new life into a lineage of collaborators and conspirators who have been forgotten for far too long."

 Framing Agnes won both the Next Innovator Award and the Audience Award from the 2022 Sundance Film Festival.

 Two Sentence Horror Stories

 Alongside documentary features, Joynt has also directed an episode of Two Sentence Horror Stories (produced by The CW and available on Netflix) about a young transgender boy who is being bullied in high school.
 Joynt's episode was featured as part of an Emmy Awards campaign by Warner Bros. and TheWrap and won a Telly Award for Directing in 2022.
-That same year, Joynt was awarded the Dream Maker Award by the Cleveland International Film Festival, which recognized a “trailblazing director in contemporary LGBTQ cinema.”
+That same year, Joynt was awarded the Dream Maker Award by the Cleveland International Film Festival, which recognized a "trailblazing director in contemporary LGBTQ cinema."